Genegrady/Svelte-Example-app/README.md

 This particular app takes basic concepts such as each blocks, mounting and fetching and puts them into use.
 This app is to serve as a contrast to building a similar app in REACT

+here is a demo of the website: https://public.gradygenethomas.now.sh/

 # svelte app